Nagi Inoue

-Nagi Inoue (井上和; born February 17, 2005) is a Japanese singer, actress, and model.
+Nagi Inoue (井上 和; born February 17, 2005) is a Japanese singer, actress and model.
 She is a fifth-generation member of the idol girl group Nogizaka46.
 She is also signed as an exclusive model for the women's fashion magazine Non-no.

 Early life and career

 Inoue was born on February 17, 2005 in Hiratsuka City, Kanagawa Prefecture.
 Her family consists of her mother, father, and two younger brothers.

-Before joining Nogizaka46, Inoue was a former child actor under the talent agency Amuse.
+Before joining Nogizaka46, Inoue was a former child actress under the juniors category of the talent agency Amuse.

 On February 1, 2022, Inoue passed the audition for the fifth generation members of Nogizaka46.
-Her mother was initially against her auditioning for the girl group, but she persisted, so her mother decided to support her anyway despite her worries.
-On February 23, she and fellow members appeared in their first live performance as an introduction for the "Nogizaka46 5th Generation Introduction Meeting" held at the Makuhari Messe convention center and had a double-centered position for "Influencer" with Aruno Nakanishi.
+Though her mother was initially opposed to her trying out for the girl group due to concerns, she was eventually convinced and chose to support her.
+On February 23, she and fellow new generation members appeared in their first live performance as an introduction for the "Nogizaka46 5th Generation Introduction Meeting" held at the Makuhari Messe convention center and had a double-centered position for "Influencer" with Aruno Nakanishi.
 Later that year, Inoue became the center for the fifth generation's first song "Zetsubou no Ichibō Mae", which is included in the 29th single "Actually..." released on March 23.

-In 2023, she was selected for the first time for the 32nd single "Hito wa Yume o Nido Miru" released on March 29, and was chosen for the first time as the center for the title song of the 33rd single "Ohitorisama Tengoku" released on August 23.
+In 2023, she was selected for the first time to perform live in the 32nd single "Hito wa Yume o Nido Miru" released in March 29, and was chosen for the first time as the center for the title song of the 33rd single "Ohitorisama Tengoku" released on August 23.
 On December 31 of the same year, she participated in the 74th NHK Kōhaku Uta Gassen at NHK hall as a singer.

+In an interview with Non-no magazine, Inoue described senior member Sakura Endo as the member she admires as a feminine 'ideal' whom she aspires to be like.